genevate/style_guides/programming/languages/elm.md

   your app.
 - Main.elm - The entry-point to your SPA which loads the app and `Router` module.

+## Imports

+- Prefer qualified over unqualified imports.
+- Use unqualified imports sparingly (i.e. `import Html exposing (..)`) in order to avoid naming conflicts and reduce code readability.

 ## Modules

+- Avoid defining modules with all functions exposed as top-level functions (i.e. `module Example exposing (..)`).
+Limit what you expose to only those methods which are needed, everything else should be kept private.

 The following illustrates the various types of module templates you might use within you app.